RTE Gujarat FAQ

 6. Can the choice of schools be changed at the end of the first round of RTE admission and before the second round?

-Yes, parents can modify their school choices between the first and second rounds of RTE admission.
+Parents can modify their school choices between the first and second rounds of RTE admission.
 However, they must adhere to the deadlines set by the education department and reapply within the given time frame.

 7. Which categories are given priority in admission under RTE?